Free Things to Do in Naperville: 25+ No-Cost Activities for Every Season

 What are the best free things to do in Naperville with kids?

-The top free kid-friendly activities in Naperville are the Sensory Garden Playground at Knoch Park, the Naperville Riverwalk (especially the fountains), the Naper Settlement grounds, the Naperville Public Library story times, and the DuPage River Trail.
-All free, all family-friendly.
+The top free activities for kids in Naperville are the Sensory Garden Playground at Knoch Park, the Naperville Riverwalk fountains, the grounds of Naper Settlement, story times at the Naperville Public Library, and the trails at Knoch Knolls Nature Center.
+All are free and open year-round, weather permitting.

 Is the Naperville Riverwalk free?